 - Developing and delivering targeted and internationally competitive continuing professional development programme courses and special MSc programmes in such specialized disciplines as Molecular Biology and Analytical Epidemiology;

 - Offering research leadership career development apprenticeships in theme based Postdoctoral and PhD programmes

 - Engaging an international panel of specialists from Southern Africa and the Smart Partner Institutions in course development, selection of the most promising young scientists and in co-supervision of research apprentices

 - Developing a common consortium knowledge base and shared data/information

-- Having a Secretariat and Virtual Graduate School that coordinated and monitors capacity development activities of the SACIDS consortium
+- Having a Secretariat and Virtual Graduate School that coordinated and monitors capacity development and research activities of the SACIDS Foundation for One Health